microsoft/genaiscript/docs/cli.md

 # CLI

-The GPTools CLI is a command line packaged as a Node.JS javascript file.
+The GPTools CLI is a command line packaged as a Node.JS javascript file (`gptools.js`).
 It is used to run GPTools from the command line.

+-   The VS Code extension automatically installs the CLI at `.gptools/gptools.js` in your project.
 -   Download `gptools.js` from the [latest release assets](https://github.com/microsoft/gptools/releases/latest).

 ## run a tool on a spec